veengren-s/COSC310/README.md

 ## API's
 ---------------------------------------
-The google translate API is used to read the input and if it not in english it will translate the response to english so our bot is able to respon.
+The google translate API is used to read the input and if it not in english it will translate the response to english so our bot is able to respond.
+It then responds to the question by translating the english response we programed back into the detected language.

 ![image](https://user-images.githubusercontent.com/71776777/114329174-ed155880-9afb-11eb-8b70-5ae286568fae.png)